toddbranch/ECE382/notes/L2/index.md

 ```
 Are we good to go?
 Can we just load this on our MCU?
 No!

 Think back to our memory map - can we write this region of memory?
-No, that's where our registers and memory-mapped peripherals are.
+No, that's where our special function registers and memory-mapped peripherals are.

 This file is formatted this way so that its code is relocatable.
 In the future, we may want to combine this with code from other files to create a single executable.
 So we need something that can potentially combine multiple object code files and place their code at the correct memory location depending on the MCU.
 The tool we use for this job is called a **linker**.